What is this document about? (9-minutes read)

 Working in a team

 Engineering attracts smart, resourceful people.
-But as technology gets more complex, teamwork becomes more critical and outshines individual talent.
+But as technology gets more complex, teamwork becomes more critical and outshines individual talent and competence.
 A skilled team that works well together will always beat a dysfunctional group of brilliant genius engineers.

 The biggest hurdle to team efficiency is “ego battles.”
-Things like interrupting each other, playing status games, not giving others room to speak, dismissing ideas out of hand, or debating just to win instead of finding the best solution—these habits slow us down.
+Things like interrupting each other, playing status games, not giving others room to speak, dismissing ideas out of hand (being sarcastic when it's not the time or place), or debating just to win instead of finding the best solution—these habits slow us down.
 Part of my job is to maintain a strong team culture.

 Timing beats perfectionism